 Our first year-round shelter - The Manse House - opened in July 2019.
-Based in a four-bedroom house in Hackney with a lovely garden, this unique shelter provides accommodation and support for up to ten women at any one time.
+Based in a four-bedroom house in Hackney, this unique shelter provides accommodation and support for up to ten women at any one time.

-The project is being run as a pilot for 12 months, part funded by the GLA Mayor’s Rough Sleeping Innovation fund with match funding provided by Hackney Doorways.
+The project was initially run as a pilot project for 12 months, part funded by the GLA Mayor’s Rough Sleeping Innovation fund with match funding provided by Hackney Doorways.
 It proved to be extremely successful and continues to provide a warm, safe and familiar space for some of the most vulnerable in our community.

 At the start of the coronavirus emergency we took advice and put in place systems for keeping guests and volunteers safe.
-In recent months, the house has provided a safe place for five women to stay during periods of lockdown in 2020 and 2021.
+The house provided a safe place for five women to stay during periods of lockdown in 2020 and 2021.

 Despite challenging times, the generosity of our supporters has given us cause for thanks.
 We are extremely grateful to Morrisons Foundation for a recent grant towards our women’s shelter.